-It is important to know that short term health insurance is not considered a “qualified” health insurance plan under the Affordable Care Act, and you could receive a penalty at tax time from the IRS for not carrying a qualified major medical health plan.
+It is important to know that short term health insurance is not considered a “qualified” health insurance plan under the Affordable Care Act.

 Here is a full list of life situations when a short term health insurance plan can fill gaps in coverage: